The Bicycle Diaries: My 21,000-Mile Ride for the Climate

 Advance Praise for David Kroodsma and The Bicycle Diaries:

-"This is the kind of adventure we need more of--someone actually taking what they know and carrying it out to the people who need to hear it.
+"This is the kind of adventure we need more of—someone actually taking what they know and carrying it out to the people who need to hear it.
 Pedaling a bike, and peddling the truth about the most important issue of our time."
 Bill McKibben, author, The End of Nature

-"When scientist David Kroodsma talks about global warming, people listen--because he's on a bike."
+"When scientist David Kroodsma talks about global warming, people listen—because he's on a bike."
 Bicycling Magazine

 "[David Kroodsma] conducted countless interviews, grappled with stunning poverty, sped past cars in congested Caracas and slept in fire stations and strangers' homes."
 San Jose Mercury News

-I was researching this issue in the years before An Inconvenient Truth, before climate change emerged as a part of the national discussion.Through reading scientific papers and attending lab group meetings, I became convinced that climate change poses a real and significant threat to our civilization, and that few people understood the magnitude of the challenge.
+I was researching this issue in the years before the award-winning documentary An Inconvenient Truth was released in 2006, before climate change emerged as part of the national discussion.Through reading scientific papers and attending lab group meetings, and working on an ecological experiment studying the effects of warmer temperatures, I had become convinced that climate change poses a real and significant threat to our civilization, and that too few people understood the magnitude of the challenge.